actions/importer-labs/gitlab/1-configure.md

   Status: Image is up to date for ghcr.io/valet-customers/valet-cli:latest ghcr.io/valet-customers/valet-cli:latest
   ```
- 3. Next, lets run the dry-run command in the codespaces terminal, to verify we can talk to GitLab
+ 3. Run the dry-run command in the codespaces terminal to verify Valet can communicate with the GitLab server
     ```
     gh valet dry-run gitlab --output-dir ./tmp/dry-run-lab --namespace valet --project basic-pipeline-example
     ```